 How to Reduce Cost Per Hire Without Sacrificing Quality

-Summary - Blindly cutting corners to shave off costs will sacrifice the quality of a hire.
-Considering that a bad hire costs you more than 5 times the candidate’s salary, this tactic isn’t the best if you’re looking to save time and money - but there’s other tactics that work.
+Summary - You want to reduce costs and notice the “cost per hire” figure on your Klipfolio dashboard.
+“Great, we can shave off recruitment costs by cutting out X and Y!”
+Trouble is, blindly cutting corners like this will sacrifice the quality of the hire.
+Considering that a bad hire costs you more than 5 times the candidate’s salary, this tactic isn’t the best if you’re looking to save

 You want to reduce costs and notice the “cost per hire” figure on your Klipfolio dashboard.